AMReX-Combustion/PeleLM/Docs/source/Tutorials_1.rst

 Numerical setup
 -----------------------

+In this section we review the content of the various input files for the Triple Flame test case.
+To get additional information about the keywords discussed, the user is referred to section :ref:`sec:control`.

 Test case and boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Direct Numerical Simulations (DNS) are performed on a 2x4 :math:`cm^2` 2D computational domain